The Myth of Biological

 stroke is stroke damage in the right front of the brain allegedly

 causing "undue cheerfulness."
-However, a careful reading of
+However, a careful

 books and articles about neurology for the most part doesn't